 Getting a bicycle

 Most locals would recommend buying a second-hand bike in the Netherlands as it can save a decent amount on buying a brand-new one.
-Those that opt for the latter are advised to invest in insurance for their bike.
+Those who opt for the latter are advised to invest in insurance for their bike.
 It's also easy to rent a bike, and there are several rental companies to go to.
-As part of the Netherlands public transport system and integrated OV-chipkaart, rental bikes known as OV-fiets can be rented for a period of time at a small fee.
+As part of the Netherlands public transport system and integrated OV-chipkaart, rental bikes known as OV-fiets can be rented for a period of time for a small fee.

 Air travel in the Netherlands